Document Imaging Services: The Complete Guide

 While digitizing documents doesn’t undo the paper that’s already been used, it does open the door to more sustainable recordkeeping going forward.
 Once files are scanned, the original paper can be securely shredded and recycled, keeping it out of the landfill.

-Moving to a digital recordkeeping also helps curb future paper use by replacing printing and filing with electronic storage and sharing.
+Moving to a digital recordkeeping also helps reduce future paper use by replacing filing and printing with electronic storage and sharing.
 Over time, those small changes add up to a meaningful reduction in both paper consumption and environmental impact.
 It may not be a major priority if at all, but it can’t hurt either.

 What is the Difference Between Document Imaging and Scanning?